 Smart Card Utility is free to download and contains a trial period of two weeks.
 However, the full use of our software requires an in-app purchase or a hardware activation code to allow for continued use.
 If you do not have a hardware activation code for Smart Card Utility and would like to purchase the full version, you may do so from the above in-app purchase prompt upon opening Smart Card Utility.
 Prices may vary from the information shown here.
 To dismiss this prompt during the free trial, you may press “Continue” or swipe away the panel.
 When your free trial ends, you’ll still be able to view the Main Interface, but this prompt will chang to “your trial is now complete” and prevent you from using the full functionality of our software:

-Those who purchase Smart Card Utility Bluetooth, Smart Card Utility USB-C, or the Smart Card Utility Deluxe Pack have a hardware activation code; for customers with any of our Smart Card Utility hardware products, please refer to the instructions in your purchase package and email to use the hardware activation code instead of making an in-app purchase.
+Those who purchase Smart Card Utility Bluetooth, Smart Card Utility USB-C, or Smart Card Utility Lightning have a hardware activation code; for customers with any of our Smart Card Utility hardware products, please refer to the instructions in your purchase package and email to use the hardware activation code instead of making an in-app purchase.